 - Once ready, pour the orange syrup over the cooked cake.
 Don’t forget to leave it in the tin for 10 minutes to cool down before turning it out and cutting.

-This recipe was conceived by cast iron cookery expert Sarah Whitaker for Blake & Bull Aga Accessories.
+This recipe for Orange & Cardamom Cake was conceived by cast iron cookery expert Sarah Whitaker for Blake & Bull Aga Accessories.